A Basic Review of Dietary Minerals and A List of Food Sources

 Calcium

-The Recommended Daily Allowance (RDA) for calcium is 1300 mg for adults, but can be lower or higher depending on one's age or gender.
+The Recommended Dietary Allowance (RDA) for CALCIUM is 1300 mg/day for adults (based on a 2,000-calorie daily diet), but can be lower or higher depending on one's age or gender.

 Chromium